You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 The Fatigue Multiplier

-Here’s what makes it worse.
-Every one of these biases hits harder when you’re mentally drained.
-Websites and apps also exploit these weaknesses through dark patterns that trick your brain into clicking, subscribing, and spending.
-Cialdini’s research shows that infomercial producers intentionally air ads late at night because tired viewers can’t resist the emotional triggers.
+Here is what makes it worse.
+Every one of these biases hits harder when you are mentally drained.
+Websites and apps exploit these weaknesses through dark patterns that trick your brain into clicking, subscribing, and spending.
+Cialdini’s research shows that infomercial producers intentionally air ads late at night because tired viewers cannot resist the emotional triggers.
 Likable hosts, dwindling supplies, enthusiastic audiences.
 It all works better when your brain is too exhausted to push back.

 Sleep researchers have found something even more disturbing.
 Fully rested artillery teams often challenge orders to fire on civilian targets.
 After 24 to 36 sleepless hours, they obey without question.
 If fatigue can override the decision to shell a hospital, imagine what it does to your late-night Amazon cart.